aj11131/clock-timer-stopwatch/README.md

 Clock: Gets and displays the current time using the JavaScript Date object.

 Timer: Accepts user input and counts down to zero and then plays a beeping noise.
-The timer can be paused and cancled.
+The timer can be paused and canceled.

 Stopwatch: A typical stopwatch that can be started, stopped, and lap times can be recorded.